Martchus/PKGBUILDs/README.md

 To be able to run podman without root, you need to ensure user/group IDs can be mapped.
 The mapping is configured in the files `/etc/subuid` and `/etc/subgid`.
-Use `sudo usermod --add-subuids 200000-205000 --add-subgids 200000-205000 $USER` to configure it for the current user and the configuration via `grep $USER /etc/sub{u,g}id`.
+Use `sudo usermod --add-subuids 200000-265536 --add-subgids 200000-265536 $USER` to configure it for the current user and verify the configuration via `grep $USER /etc/sub{u,g}id`.

 To change storage paths so e.g. containers are stored at a different location,